saadberry/csv-parsing-python/README.md

 # csv-parsing-python

+To Create a Virtual Environment:
+1. While in your project directory, type the following command in your terminal: virtualenv venv
-To start your virtual environment: source venv/bin/activate
+2. To activate your virtual environment, type the following command in your terminal: source venv/bin/activate

+To install Requirements.txt in your Virtual Environment:
+1. Install the Requirements.txt file using the following command: python install -r requirements.txt

-To run the script: python main.py
+To run the script:
+1. python main.py